JessicaHenson01/jessicahenson01.github.io/index.md

 ---

 ## 💼 Work Experience
-- **Radio Frequency Engineer** – Supported the Navy’s approval processes for RF systems, gaining hands-on experience with compliance, testing, and spectrum analysis.
+- **Radio Frequency Engineer** – Supporting the Navy’s compliance and approval processes for RF systems, Implmenting automation efforts in python to increase efficency for system analysis in the Air Force Spectrum Management Office
-- **Embedded Software Intern** – Developed firmware for microcontroller-based systems with a focus on reliability and performance optimization.
+- **Embedded Software Intern** - Developed firmware for microcontroller-based systems with a focus on reliability and performance optimization.
 - **Data Science Contractor** – Delivered workflow analysis and custom tools for a radiologist group, streamlining data-driven decision-making.
 - **Computer Science Intern** – Built software solutions to support academic computing and data management.